sfink/PHEDEX/README.txt

  * Command-line tools for management, monitoring, and administration functions

-This README is intentionally brief.
+This README is intentionally short.
 For up-to-date documentation on PhEDEx, go to the project twiki.

 Twiki Documentation: